YR72dpi/SecuredWhisker/README.md

 ## Security 🔐

-The will of this project is to allow user to exchange messages and files securely even if there is no https.
+The will of this project is to allow user to exchange messages securely even if there is no https.

 All messages are encrypted with the recipient's public rsa key before being sent and stored on the server.
 And the recipient decrypts it with his private key stored in his browser.
-Which is AES encrypted with his password.

-About files, they will be encrypted in the browser in AES with a randomly generated or user-generated key.

 ## ⚠ Warning ⚠